gonzalo-cordova-pou/TextMood/README.md

 * Model trained using tl.CrossEntropyLoss optimized with the trax.optimizers.Adam optimizer
 * Tracking the accuracy using tl.Accuracy metric.
 We also track tl.CrossEntropyLoss on the validation set.
 ### Training data
-* Dataset: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140 (80% used for training)
+* Dataset used: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140 (80% used for training)
-* Preprocessing...
+* Tweets preprocessing: Removing stop words, stemming, removing hyperlinks and hashtags (only the sign # from the word) and tokenizing the tweets.
+Once the tweet is cleaned, we convert it to a tensor (using tweet2tensor function).
 * For further information see our Dataset Card: https://github.com/gonzalo-cordova-pou/TextMood/blob/main/DatasetCard.md
 ### Evaluation data
 * Same dataset: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140 (20% remaining used for testing)
+* The same preprocessing steps are applied as we use the same dataset
 ### Quantitative analyses
 *
 ### Ethical considerations